vmonteco/osis/_posts/2017-02-03-fosdem-lightning-talk.markdown

 On the other hand, been motivated about a technology and starting a project from scratch didn't accredited us to open up the code.
 Nevertheless, we did it, in a GitHub repository since the very first line of code.
+As a knowledge engine, UCL wanted to see how much better the university would become in terms of efficiency if all the processes and functionalities were openly available for constant evaluations and contributions from the academic community, instead of closed for a group of opinionated authorities how have no or little knowledge about how people actually works on the field.
+It also wanted to:

+* inspire entrepreneurs to build integrated services to improve students academic experience;
+* empower departments, endowed with the necessary expertise, to fulfill their particular needs by extending OSIS;
+* build up students' experience on real world projects to boost their chances when applying for a job or founding a company; and
+* reduce maintenance cost for the University thanks to the range of reliable open source products required by the application.

-However, people were hardcoding references to internal resources, writing code in french instead of english, leaving no-sense comments, badly formatted code, forgetting to add the license on the top of the files and all sorts of things, as they used to do in the past.
-Fortunately, GitHub offers pull requests and we were able to review contributions before they got public.
-Over time all these problems were gone
+At the beginning, the development team had a lot to learn about this new thing called open source.
+They were hardcoding references to internal resources, writing code in french instead of english, leaving no-sense comments, badly formatted code, forgetting to add the license on the top of the files and all sorts of things, as they used to do in the past.
+Fortunately, GitHub offers pull requests and we were able to review contributions before they go public.
+Over time all these problems were gone.

 As the project evolved, it started calling attention of the academic community.
 A week before going into production for general use, a computer science student